eternalai-org/truly-open-ai/README.md

-# Eternal AI: The Decentralized Operating System for AI Agents
+# Eternal AI: A Decentralized Operating System for AI Agents

 Eternal AI, also known as EAI, is the decentralized operating system for AI agents.
 Its AI Kernel is a suite of smart contracts that together create a trustless onchain runtime for AI agents to live onchain.